 Inverted siphons (also called depressed sewers) allow stormwater or wastewater sewers to pass under obstructions such as rivers.
-Our calculation allows up to five parallel siphons to go under the river.
-Unlike the main sewer pipe, the siphon pipes flow under pressure and must have flow velocities greater than 3 ft/s (0.9 m/s) to keep material suspended; therefore, several siphons having smaller diameters than the main sewer may be required.
-Our calculation computes the siphon diameters, velocities, and inlet chamber wall heights and siphon invert elevations.
+Our inverted siphon calculation allows up to five parallel siphons to go under the river.
+Unlike the main sewer pipe, the siphon pipes flow under pressure and must have flow velocities greater than 3 ft/s (0.9 m/s) to keep material suspended.
+Therefore, several siphons having smaller diameters than the main sewer may be required.
+The calculation computes siphon diameters (or siphon flows), velocities, inlet chamber wall heights, and siphon invert elevations.

 Plan view of inlet chamber (3 siphons):